 What do Forex Brokers Do?

-Forex brokers offer a number of services to member traders.
+Forex brokers offer services to traders.

 How to Compare Forex Brokers?